cncf/toc/proposals/graduation/graduation-tikv.md

 - **A TiKV centric toolset and reduce hard external binary dependencies**:

    Helm chart in practice turned out an unfitting solution for deploying TiKV due to some of its own issues.
 So we choose operator instead.
 Currently, TiKV can be easily deployed on Kubernetes via TiDB Operator and monitored by Prometheus, as already has been practised by some of our adoptors like Yidian Zixun.
-And the community are in the process of supporting a standalone TiKV Operator, which will be available in May, 2020.
+And the community are in the process of supporting a standalone TiKV Operator, which will be available soon.